US Treasury buys time for Biden and GOP on debt limit deal

 “Why create a crisis over this?"
 McCarthy said this week.
 "I mean, we’ve got a Republican House, a Democratic Senate.
 We’ve got the president there.
 I think it’s arrogance to say, ‘Oh, we’re not going to negotiate about pretty much anything’ and especially when it comes to funding.”

+Senate Republican Leader Mitch McConnell said Thursday in Louisville, Kentucky, that he was unconcerned about the situation because debt ceiling increases are “always a rather contentious effort.”

+“America must never default on its debt," McConnell said.
+"We’ll end up in some kind of negotiation with the administration over what are the circumstances or conditions under which the debts are going to be raised.”

-Any deal would need to pass the Democratic-run Senate.
+But any deal would also need to pass the Democratic-run Senate.
 Many Democratic lawmakers are skeptical about the ability to work with Republicans aligned with the “Make America Great Again” movement started by Trump.
 The MAGA movement has claimed that the 2020 election lost by Trump was rigged, a falsehood that contributed to the Jan.
 6, 2021, insurrection at the U.S. Capitol.

 “There should be no political brinkmanship with the debt limit,” said Senate Majority Leader Chuck Schumer, D-N.Y.
 “It’s reckless for Speaker McCarthy and MAGA Republicans to try and use the full faith and credit of the United States as a political bargaining chip.”